Delta2 Canis Minoris

+Properties

 This star is rotating rapidly; the projected rotational velocity is 117.6 km/s, which means that the equator of this star is rotating at this velocity or greater.
 By comparison, the Sun is a slow rotator with an equatorial azimuthal velocity of 2 km/s. δ2 Canis Minoris has a stellar classification of F2 V, indicating that this is an F-type main-sequence star that is generating energy at its core through thermonuclear fusion of hydrogen.
 The effective temperature of the photosphere is about 7053 K, giving it the yellow-white hue that is characteristic of F-type stars.
 The radius of this star can be estimated indirectly based upon the measured brightness and color information, which suggests the star is about 86% larger than the Sun.

+As of 2008, no companion has been suspected or found orbiting δ2 Canis Minoris.